 An effective dewormer for roundworms is pyrantel pamoate (see table below).
 This dewormer is safe even for 2-week-old puppies.

 Do not deworm a puppy if he is weakened by respiratory infections, or has diarrhea that is not caused by the parasitic worm.
 Wait till the puppy is strong enough before starting the deworming treatment.

 Most veterinarians recommend deworming an adult dog only when worm infestation has been diagnosed.

 Also, although tapeworms are rather common in dogs, they usually do not cause serious health problems to the dog.
-If the infestation is not serious, other means (such as using natural home remedies) are recommended instead of dewormers.
+If the infestation is not serious, you may first consider other safer means (such as using natural home remedies) before using dewormers.